232-Pazarama-iOS-Swift-Bootcamp/week4_hw4-emiralpduman/README.md

 # Flickr App

 Upon account cration, this app shows user recent photos from Flickr API.
-User also search photos by keyword.
+User can also search photos by keyword.
 Photos can be added to personal collection and to favourites in user's account.
 On account page, user can see photos which were to collection and favourites.

 ###### Assignment given in Patika.dev iOS Swift Bootcamp